 - Peel onion, garlic and carrots.
 Cut into chunks and place in bowl of processor.
 Wash and chunk celery and add to processor.
 Rinse, core and chunk pepper and add to other vegetables.
 Pulse vegetables until they are minced.

 - Pour ½ cup oil in skillet.
 Heat over medium flame.
 Add vegetables and stir well.
 Reduce heat and cook vegetables until they are very soft and the carrots can be broken with the back of a wooden spoon.
 Allow vegetables to cool.

-- Drain cod again before mixing with cooked vegetables, one beaten egg, matza meal and dill.
+- Drain cod again before mixing with cooked vegetables, one beaten egg, bread crumbs and dill.
 Taste.
-Season with salt and pepper to taste.
+Season with salt and pepper.
 Form eight patties with your hands making sure not to pack them too tightly.
 Set aside.

 - Pour crumbs (or matza meal) in one shallow bowl.
 Beat remaining two eggs in another shallow bowl.

 - Dredge cod cakes in crumbs, then in egg, and again in crumbs.
 Chill them for 30 minutes before frying.